 Personally, I was a little trepidatious about buying into this trend.
 I wasn’t really sure what articles of clothing I could actually even buy that would look good on me, and even if I had known, I was too scared that the fashion risks involved were too high.
 Then, one day, I chanced upon a rust-colored suede mini dress, and as soon as I slipped it on, I knew suede had finally wormed it’s way into my life.

-Now of course, the cut of the dress has a lot to do with the fact that it’s sitting in my closet at home as we speak, but the bigger, more important thing is that it’s suede.
+Now of course, the shape of the dress was a big factor in me purchasing it, but the bigger, more important thing is that it’s suede.
 It’s soft and warm and honestly the best alternative to a knit dress that I have ever come across.
 Not to mention the fabric itself screams winter, making it the perfect option for a night on the town or a spicy dinner with that cute guy from Tinder.